Beyond Two Parameters: Revisiting Dark Energy with the Latest Cosmic Probes: Summary and Conclusions

 This article investigates a four-parameter dynamical dark energy (4PDE) model aimed at understanding the evolution of dark energy from early times to the present.
 The free parameters of the model are: $w_0$ (the present-day value of the dark energy equation of state, EoS), $w_m$ (its early-time value), $a_t$ (the scale factor at which the transition from $w_m$ to $w_0$ occurs), and $\Delta_{\rm de}$ (the steepness of the transition).
 This parametrization was originally introduced by Corasaniti and Copeland~\cite{Corasaniti:2002vg}, and more recently revisited in~\cite{Sharma:2022ifr}.
 However, unlike other widely studied dynamical dark energy (DDE) models, this and similar four-parameter extensions have not received much attention in the literature.
 A likely reason is the large number of free parameters, which can lead to degeneracies and weaker constraints.
 Nonetheless, two important considerations motivate renewed attention to such models.
 First, the true nature of dark energy remains unknown, and a range of observational studies, both model-dependent and non-parametric, support the possibility of dynamical behavior.
 While the CPL parametrization remains a popular benchmark, the broader search for alternative DDE models is ongoing.
 Second, the sensitivity and redshift coverage of cosmological datasets are rapidly improving, and previously unconstrained or degenerate parameters may become distinguishable with new data.

 In this work, we constrain the 4PDE model using the latest cosmological datasets, including CMB (Planck 2018), BAO from DESI DR2, and three supernova compilations: PantheonPlus, DESY5, and Union3.
 The results are summarized in Table~\ref{table-4-parameter-DDE}, with graphical representations provided in Figs.~\ref{fig:post_sn},~\ref{fig:post_desi_sn},~\ref{fig:lnZ_chi2},~\ref{fig:Reconstruction},~\ref{fig:comoving_H}, and~\ref{fig:bao_D}.
-We find that the parameter $a_t$ remains unconstrained across all dataset combinations, indicating that current cosmological probes do not yet have the power to simultaneously constrain all four parameters.
-However, the remaining three parameters ($w_0$, $w_m$, $\Delta_{\rm de}$) are well constrained in the CMB+DESI+PantheonPlus and CMB+DESI+Union3 combinations.
+We find that constraining all four parameters remains challenging: $a_t$ is not constrained by any dataset, while the constraints on $w_m$ and $\Delta_{\rm de}$ remain weak.
+Only the present-day value of the dark energy equation of state, $w_0$, is well constrained across all datasets.
+This indicates that current cosmological probes do not yet have the sensitivity required to simultaneously constrain the full dynamics of this four-parameter extension.
 Our results consistently indicate a quintessential nature for dark energy at present, with a phantom-like behavior in the past.